top of page

 AT-Logo-2-1-300x68.jpg

-Currently, we deliver EMR training for new volunteers and run award-winning water rescue and safety training.
-Over the past 10 years, we have delivered this training to hundreds of school children, the Royal Thai Border Police, and other organisations.
-A number of our volunteers were actively engaged in the cave rescue mission as part of our commitment and involvement with Thailand's DMAT response.
-Other tasks we have responded to include flood relief efforts nationwide.
+We currently provide EMR training for new volunteers, with award-winning water rescue and safety training.
+Over the last decade, we have trained hundreds of school children, the Royal Thai Border Police, and various organizations.
+Several of our volunteers played active roles in the cave rescue mission demonstrating our commitment to Thailand's DMAT response.
+Additionally, we have participated in flood efforts across the nation.

-As part of our development plans for 2024 onwards, we will be developing our 1669 (Medical Emergency Line) response service.
+Looking to 2024 and beyond, we plan to enhance our 1669 (Medical Emergency Line) response service.

 What we do